 One Community is being designed as the first teacher/demonstration hub, functioning as an experiential learning model that facilitates mass participation in simultaneously addressing the most pressing challenges of our species through:

 By showing people the individual benefits this approach provides, and making it easy enough, affordable enough, and helping others to replicate it, we will facilitate positive and permanent global change that will benefit all life on our planet.
 These icons link to each of our main open source hubs with an overview of each area of focus and links to all the specific and detailed open source resources we’ve created and are creating:

-This Master Plan for the property shows our ideas for how the 7 villages will integrate with food production, the Duplicable City Center, other key infrastructure components, and additional fulfilled living elements/components we are planning.
+This Master Plan for the property shows our ideas for how the 7 villages (we’ll build the Earthbag Village and Duplicable City Center first) will integrate with food production, other key infrastructure features, and additional fulfilled living elements/components we are planning.
 Every aspect of the plan is conducive to the One Community self-sufficient and self-replicating teacher/demonstration hub experience and goals.